zhufu/transporter/DESIGN.md

 support multiple `Namespaces` in different `Modes`.
 If the system should encounter an error and be restarted, the reader will be provided with a `[]State` that it can use to resume its work wherever it left off.

+The `MsgID` will be an atomically incremented counter set by the system not each reader and should be used by an implementing `Store` to ensure it only updates the `State` if the `MsgID` is greater than what is currently stored.